- City Government

 On April 22, 1970, over one million people flooded the streets of New York, and more across the nation, to show support for environmental protection.
 It was the beginning of a movement that resulted in bipartisan Clean Air and Water legislation and the Environmental Protection Agency.

-In the spring of 2020, our world is suffering from a global health crisis on top of the global warming crisis.
-What can we all do?
-By following the "Stay Home Stay Healthy" order our society is keeping the coronavirus at bay - and it is resulting in noticeably cleaner air and water in many cities!
+In the spring of 2020, our world suffered the first stages of a global health crisis on top of the global warming crisis.
+The "Stay Home Stay Healthy" order resulted in noticeably cleaner air and water in many cities!

 Reducing carbon emissions protects public health by avoiding respiratory problems in humans.
 What’s good for human health is good for the community and the planet!

-We can’t have a big birthday party this year, but we can pledge to do at least one thing to help restore and protect the earth!
+We can’t always have a big Earth Day birthday party but we can pledge to do at least one thing each year to help restore and protect the earth!
 See below for ideas.

 In addition, electric vehicles are becoming more common and thus more affordable, especially with both state and federal incentives or rebates on the cost of buying new.
 Buying a used EV can be another way to make your purchase affordable, if you don’t need the 200 to 250-mile range newer batteries allow.